Anal sex: Ancient and non-Western cultures

 Man and woman having anal sex.
 Ceramic, Moche Culture.
 300 C.E.
 Larco Museum Collection.

 In Japan, records (including detailed shunga) show that some males engaged in penetrative anal intercourse with males.
 Evidence suggestive of widespread male-female anal intercourse in a pre-modern culture can be found in the erotic vases, or stirrup-spout pots, made by the Moche people of Peru; in a survey, of a collection of these pots, it was found that 31 percent of them depicted male-female anal intercourse significantly more than any other sex act.
 Moche pottery of this type belonged to the world of the dead, which was believed to be a reversal of life.
 Therefore, the reverse of common practices was often portrayed.
 The Larco Museum houses an erotic gallery in which this pottery is showcased.

+In precolonial Papua New Guinea, the Kaluli people hosted ceremonies known as bau a once every several years, where older men engage in anal intercourse inside a dark room with boys and younger men across a wide age range (depending on their age during the community's first bau a).
+The Kaluli people believed that anal intercourse improved boys' growth and maturity; leaders forced disobedient boys to return to their family longhouses.
+Women did not receive any information of what occurred during the bau a; men and boys used a special code language to conceal their rituals.

+The Warlpiri people, along with several other Australian Aboriginal cultures, traditionally designated all initiated boys as the "boy-wife" of their future father-in-law in their traditional system of arranged marriages.
+Initiation traditionally occurs between the ages of 9 to 12; the subsequent form of pederasty involved anal intercourse, with a boy's anus equated to a girl's vagina in terms of its perceived sexual importance.